madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 featured: true
 thumbnail: "thumbnail.png"
 image-folder: "carespace-labs"
 description: "One of my more complex projects was a complete redesign of the lab results experience in Flatiron's patient portal, CareSpace.
-This was one phase of a long-running project where I was focused on giving patients an intuitive, easy to understand picture of how lab results fit into their cancer care journey."
+This was the first phase of a long-running project where I was focused on giving patients an intuitive, easy to understand picture of how lab results fit into their cancer care journey."
 tags: ["Product Strategy", "Research", "Interaction Design", "Prototyping", "Design Systems", "Visual Design"]
 ---